-- (a) (DEVIATION) The Contractor shall submit a Diversity Plan to the Contracting Officer for approval by May 1, 2000.
-Guidance for preparation of a Diversity Plan is as follows: The Plan shall include innovative strategies for increasing opportunities to fully use the talents and capabilities of a diverse work force.
-The Plan shall address, at a minimum, the Contractor's approach for promoting diversity through (1) the Contractor's work force, (2) educational outreach, (3) community involvement and outreach, (4) subcontracting, (5) economic development (including technology transfer), (6) environmental justice, (7) policies and practices, (8) recruitment strategies, and (9) employee concerns. - (b) (DEVIATION) A Diversity Report shall be submitted annually by November 1, for the previous fiscal year.
-This report shall provide a list of accomplishments achieved both internally and externally and projected developments during the current reporting period.
-The report shall also list any proposed changes to the Diversity Plan which shall be subject to Contracting officer approval.
+The Contractor shall submit a Diversity Plan to the contracting officer for approval within 90 days after the effective date of this contract (or contract modification, if appropriate).
+The contractor shall submit an update to its Plan annually or with its annual fee proposal.
+Guidance for preparation of a Diversity Plan is provided in Appendix - .
+The Plan shall include innovative strategies for increasing opportunities to fully use the talents and capabilities of a diverse work force.
+The Plan shall address, at a minimum, the Contractor's approach for promoting diversity through (1) the Contractor's work force, (2) educational outreach, (3) community involvement and outreach, (4) subcontracting, (5) economic development (including technology transfer), and (6) the prevention of profiling based on race or national origin.